jcocck/COMP-3005-PostgreSQL-App-Demo/README.md

 Run Instructions:

 - Make sure your machine has Python 3.4 or later installed along with pgAdmin4
 - Open pgAdmin4 and create a new database according to the requirements of the spec.
+Make sure that the table is named "students" and that all of the columns are correctly named.
-- Ensure reqs are as follows:
+- Ensure fields are as follows:
 -
-    	dbname= "A2Q1",
+    	name the database "A2Q1",
 		user="postgres",
 		password= pw,
 		host="localhost",